MOEAFramework/MOEAFramework/docs/external.md

 One note: always flush the output after writing.
 This ensures the output is written immediately instead of being buffered by the OS.

+## Native Programs

+While the process above is the most straightforward, communication using standard I/O adds overhead.
+For the best performance, consider compiling the problem to a native library (DLL or Shared Object).

+https://github.com/MOEAFramework/JNAExample provides an example using the Java Native Access (JNA) library.

 ## Troubleshooting

 On Windows, if you see an error message about the `msys.dll` missing, make sure you use the MingGW compiler.
 Be sure